Living in an RV full time is a BIG decision to make for anyone! Yet, more and more people are choosing to live the RV life lately.

 When we arrive at a campground that accepts packages, or a friend’s house, we’ll have Escapees forward our mail to us.
 I’d say we do this about once every 6 weeks or so.

 Overall, we’ve tried to go as paperless as we can while living in a RV.
 Yet, the government still sends us snail mail that we can’t get away from....jury summons anyone!

 NO!
 Not unless you want to knock your head on the table a few times as you wait for your email to load!

 I’m actually very serious.

 WiFi found at campgrounds is notoriously slow and not something to rely on if you need functional internet to work.

 So, if you're living the RV lifestyle and need the internet to work, then you’ll need more reliable internet.
 We keep 3 cell phone providers with hotspots that we use to stay connected in MOST places around the country.
-Click here to read our deep dive into internet on the road.

 This is one of the best full-time RV living tips I can share with you....learn how to get functional internet in your RV!